 - 1. All dances must be approved by the school administration. - Once a student leaves the school/building during a dance, he/she will not be allowed to return. - 3.
-For the semi-formal and prom, administrators must preapprove guest attendance.
+For the semi-formal and prom, guest attendance must be preapproved by administrators.
 No guests are permitted for all other dances. - 4.
-All school rules apply, as dances are school-sponsored activities. - 5.
-For the semi-formal dance and prom, students must be in attendance on the Friday before the event in order to attend Saturday evening.
+All school rules apply as dances are school sponsored activities. - For the semi-formal dance and prom, students must be in attendance on the Friday before the event in order to attend Saturday evening.